 This is most obvious in technology products, where there's often a clear value chain between the products that get built.

 But the chain extends beyond individual technologies to products which then have their own utility for their own customers:

 Somewhere in the infinite abstraction landscape is the value that the customer wants at some particular time.
-The goal of the product is to get a customer as close as possible to the value they want at any given time.
+The goal of a product is to move the customer as close as possible to the value they want at any given time.

 Some products, like Kubernetes, AWS, Okta, Salesforce, or Retool require lots of work to use, and so have lots of scaffolding: